Menü

 Hybrid business model

-Many publishers offer to publish subscription journal articles as open access articles in return for payment of an open access publishing fee (APC) in order to meet requirements stipulated by funders, for example.
+Many publishers offer to publish subscription journal articles as open access articles in return for a publication fee (in order to meet funder requirements, for example).
 This is known as a hybrid open access business model.
-More information on the conditions involved and the journals that offer this option can be found on each publisher's website.
+More information on the conditions that apply and the journals that offer this option can be found on each publisher's website.

 Note: The hybrid business model is controversial since there are fears that fees may end up being paid twice through subscriptions and through publication fees, a situation known as "double dipping".
 For this reason, these hybrid journals are not included in the Directory of Open Access Journals (DOAJ).
 The hybrid business model has become generally accepted, though some research funders are not willing to sponsor publications in journals that are funded by the hybrid business model.